MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupcommitfilequeuea.md

 req.lib: Setupapi.lib
 req.dll: Setupapi.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - SetupCommitFileQueueA
+ - setupapi/SetupCommitFileQueueA
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Setupapi.dll
 api_name:
  - SetupCommitFileQueue
  - SetupCommitFileQueueA
  - SetupCommitFileQueueW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # SetupCommitFileQueueA function

 ## -description

 <p class="CCE_Message">[This function is available for use in the operating systems indicated in the Requirements section.
 It may be altered or unavailable in subsequent versions.
 SetupAPI should no longer be used for installing applications.
 Instead, use the Windows Installer for developing application installers.
 SetupAPI continues to be used for installing device drivers.]